-This UA sensitivity analysis further highlighted the fact that the low-temperature recuperator (LTR) dominated the cycle performance under cold CIT conditions, with the high-temperature recuperator (HTR) playing a secondary role.
-The required UA_LT to mitigate the cold-end pinch was significantly higher in CH₄- and CF₄-rich blends, often exceeding 5,000 kW/K, while Kr and NF₃ mixtures could achieve acceptable pinch management with UA_LT as low as 3,500–4,000 kW/K.
+This UA sensitivity analysis further highlighted the fact that the high-temperature recuperator (HTR) dominated the cycle performance under cold CIT conditions, with the low-temperature recuperator (LTR) playing a secondary role.
+The required UA_HT to mitigate the cold-end pinch was significantly higher in CH₄- and CF₄-rich blends, often exceeding 5,000 kW/K, while Kr and NF₃ mixtures could achieve acceptable pinch management with UA_HT as low as 3,500–4,000 kW/K.

 3.4.
 Comparative Evaluation of Mixture Performance and Operational Trade-Offs